|

 those things needed to grow,

-but not a failure, I stand tall
+but not a failure, I stand

-wash in and out with the tide
+tall like that lone Kauri, wash in and out with the tide

-change with the science of GM
+like that Bluebottle, change with the science of

-to fit a new environment,
+GM to fit a new environment,

-grow with two families in my thoughts
+grow with two families in

+me behind.
 Yes, not so lonely, my abacus

 weighing lifes equations daily,